“Vivisection is a social evil because if it advances human knowledge, it does so at the expense of human character.” ~ George Bernard Shaw

 - Go to animal rights demos and protests

 It’s easy to at first agree with the idea of animal testing, but until you see it with your own eyes it is hard to understand exactly what is going on and how you may truly feel about the experiments imposed on animals.
-Please take a moment to watch this video.
-Open your eyes to what really goes on in animal testing labs.

 “I abhor vivisection with my whole soul.
 All the scientific discoveries stained with innocent blood I count as of no consequence.” ~ Gandhi

 Here are some more ways to maximize your impact and be ethically consistent: